 9. Choose an Eye-catching Hairstyle

 Whenever you wear a saree, your look isn’t just about the saree itself.
+Your hairstyle also has to match with your saree.
 Your choice of hairstyle may depend on where you are going.
 Some women choose to wear a saree at work or to corporate events.
 On the other hand, you could be going to a wedding or formal occasion.
 Whether you choose a traditional or contemporary saree style, you need a hairstyle to go with it.
 You can go for a classic style, such as a bun or chignon if you want to keep things simple.
 There are lots of embellishments you can choose, from flowers to sparkling hair clips.
 A plait or braid is also an excellent choice.
 You can choose to do it in several different styles for a more traditional or modern look.
 For example, you could do a French braid or fishtail plait if you want to do something different.

 Of course, some women choose to leave their hair down when they wear a saree.
 You can still choose from plenty of styles, even when you don’t put your hair up.
 You could have loose curls swept to the side or waves falling down your back and shoulders.
 There’s also the option of having your hair half up and half down.
 You can do what you want with each section of hair.